The World Heritage Site and the criteria for inclusion in the "WORLD HERITAGE LIST"

 (The protection, management, authenticity and integrity of properties are also important considerations.)

-The Criteria are regularly revised in order to reflect the evolution of the very concept of World Heritage Site®.
-A significant revision took place in 1995 when the World Heritage Center revised and expanded the indications of the Guidelines, defining the criteria relating to cultural landscapes, intended as joint works of nature and of.
+The Criteria are regularly revised to reflect the evolution of the very concept of World Heritage Site® A significant revision took place in 1995 when the World Heritage Center revised and expanded the indications of the Guidelines, defining the criteria relating to cultural landscapes, intended as joint works of nature and of.

 This recognition of landscape assets reflects a changed sensitivity ¥ awareness of the value that the context can wear, beyond ¯ in addition to the intrinsic value of the monumental emergency; a territorial scale in which the single monumental testimonies are connected to the history, image and cultural values of entire landscape contexts.